av-anon/dmava-anon/docs/index.md

 ## Getting Started

-To get started with running the framework, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.
+To get started with running the DMAVA, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.

 For a condensed list of frequently used commands, see the [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md) page.